 The roots and production of Abasolo Ancestral Corn Whisky

 If you don’t already know, Saldaña is a flavor tinkerer, which is to say, his focus with Casa Lumbre is to create products that capture the flavor essence of Mexico.
 We have seen that with the Ancho Reyes and Ancho Verde chili liqueurs, and now with the introduction of Abasolo Ancestral Corn Whisky and its sister product Nixta, Licor de Elote .
-Because that flavor essence is so important to the company, when the idea of a corn whiskey was discussed, finding the right heirloom variety was essential to Saldaña noting, “the original corn used in whiskey was completely different.
+Because that flavor essence is so important to the company, when the idea of a corn whisky was discussed, finding the right heirloom variety was essential to Saldaña noting, “the original corn used in whisky was completely different.
 Flavors have been bred out over time as the focus has been on industrializing the process to increase yields and consistency.”
 After research and trials, he settled on a variety called Cacahuazintle because it consistently put forward the deepest flavor.
 They work with three families in the state of Mexico who farm and harvest the corn and then deliver it to the distillery.